cooroo/hackintosh/README.md

 ## Post-Installation

 In Post-Installation, we will fix some issues with more clover config and kexts.
-First of all, install clover to SSD with same options/drivers as pre-installation.
+First of all, install clover to SSD with same options/drivers as pre-installation then:

 - [Fill `SMBIOS` and `RtVariables` sections with more details](./post-installation-fill-smbios.md)
 - [Fix network](./post-installation-fix-network.md)